 Rossland Museum and Discovery Centre Eco Club

 Admire the native garden created by the Rossland Museum and Discovery Centre Eco Club, when you walk the Centennial Trail in Rossland.
 The Eco Club hopes to inspire others to invest in the stewardship of our pathways that are enjoyed daily by residents all year long.
-Check out their Seed Collection Video for a peek into the building of the native garden.
+Check out their Seed Collection Video and Native Plant Garden Video for a peek into the building of the native garden.
 Photo credits: Ivy Miller.

 Regional District of Central Kootenay Xeriscape Demonstration Garden